django-cms/django-cms-mgmt/community/community-tasks.md

 4. Become a Community Hero

-## Our Community Heros
+## Our Community Heroes

-These are the amazing [people](https://www.django-cms.org/en/community/community-heros/) who contribute to the django CMS project
+These are the amazing [people](https://www.django-cms.org/en/community/community-heroes/) who contribute to the django CMS project